 Marquette vs. Creighton Women's Basketball Predictions & Picks - December 13

-Wednesday's game between the No. 20 Creighton Bluejays (7-1) and the No. 19 Marquette Golden Eagles (9-0) at Al McGuire Center should be a competitive matchup, as our computer prediction projects a final score of 70-68, with Creighton coming out on top.
-Game time is at 8:00 PM ET on December 13.
+Wednesday's game between the No. 20 Creighton Bluejays (7-1) and the No. 19 Marquette Golden Eagles (9-0) at Al McGuire Center should be a competitive matchup, as our computer prediction projects a final score of 70-68, with Creighton taking home the win.
+Tipoff is at 8:00 PM ET on December 13.

 The Golden Eagles are coming off of a 64-62 win over Illinois State in their most recent outing on Sunday.